-Perhaps it’s a personal preference, but I’m quite a visual person and when it comes to blogs I like to see text broken up with photos rather than just being presented with a big chunk of text.
+Perhaps it’s a personal preference, but I’m quite a visual person.
+When it comes to blogs I like to see text broken up with photos rather than just being presented with a big chunk of text.
 I’m also not particularly keen on websites with tiny photos on them – so make them a good size.
 It doesn’t matter what kind of camera you use, or if you just use the camera on your phone – just as long as the photos are large and clear – particularly if you’re taking photos of something you’ve baked/cooked or made!

-I’d also add that adding images is also essential if you want to promote your post on social media, particularly Pinterest, or if you want others to share your post on Pinterest, but I’ll cover all of that in the next installment!
+I’d also add that adding images is also essential if you want to promote your post on social media, particularly Pinterest.
+Or if you want others to share your post on Pinterest.
+But I’ll cover all of that in the next installment!

 How often should I blog is such a common question but one that is really hard to answer.
 In short – whatever works for you.

 Some people say to succeed in blogging you should be blogging every day.
-I think this is nonsense – find a frequency that suits you.
+I think this is nonsense.
+Find a frequency that suits you.
 Even if you did have the time to blog every single day, 365 days a year, then 365 posts is an awful lot of things to think up to blog about, let alone write.
-And blogging every day is no good if you’re just churning out rubbish just for the sake of meeting an entirely made up target.
+And blogging every day is no good if you’re just churning out rubbish just for the sake of meeting an entirely made-up target.
 It’s better to be known for writing one really good post a week than seven so-so posts a week!

-As well as writing two posts a week I also take a break occasionally – over Christmas and if I take a summer holiday, and any other time I need to – because a) I’m only human, b) it’s just me writing the blog and c) and no-one’s going to be upset (or probably even notice!) if I take a day or week off.
+As well as writing two posts a week I also take a break occasionally.
+Over Christmas and if I take a summer holiday, and any other time I need to.
+This is because a) I’m only human, b) it’s just me writing the blog, and c) and no-one’s going to be upset (or probably even notice!) if I take a day or week off.
 Blog to suit you and your life – but don’t be a slave to it!
 If you’re not having fun your readers will know.
-Blogging should be about having fun – I do it as my hobby, not as a job, and you should do it on your own terms – you’re the boss after all!
+Blogging should be about having fun.
+I do it as my hobby, not as a job, and you should do it on your own terms – you’re the boss after all!